Commodities

 Estimates point to a supply gap of 8.2Mt by 2030, double the size of the gap that triggered the copper bull market in the early 2000s.

-China copper imports (thousands tn.)
+China copper imports (thousand tons)

 Copper and inventories